ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/ga4gh/+generated__BeaconVariant.md

 #### end

-* type: array of array
+* type: array of int64

 array of 0 (for presise sequence variants), 1 or 2 (for imprecise end position of structural variant) integers